 No fiscal impacts are anticipated.
 However, the workload of the Office of the Hearing Examiner can potentially increase due to the creation of the deviation process, resulting in an operational impact.
 Notwithstanding the potential benefits gained from relaxing certain development standards and allowing a vast array of new uses, there is a potential impact to property owners if existing buildings become non-conforming once the GGPOD is adopted.

 GMP CONSISTENCY

 The proposed changes to the LDC are consistent with the updates in the recently adopted GMP amendment.

-EXHIBITS: A) Proposed Adminstrative Code Section; B) Ordinance 2018-56
+ATTACHMENTS: A) Proposed Adminstrative Code Amendment; B) GGAMP Policies; C) Excerpts from Ordinance 2018-56

 Amend the LDC as follows: